mlwigdahl/claude-config/README.md

 Experimental "vibe coded" application for managing Claude Code configuration

 # Docker Quick Start
-Currently only working in Linux/WSL, not with a windows based container.
+Docker build and run is currently only working in Linux/WSL, not with a windows based container.

 ## Prerequisites
 - Docker installed and running